- Doctor of Clinical Psychology/PhD

 SANDY’S WORK WITH CHILDREN

 Sandy thoroughly enjoys working with children and their families, and strongly believes in using a fun, positive and engaging approach to therapy that allows the child and their parents to feel comfortable and supported.
-She takes an integrative, whole-family based approach in her work by identifying the unique strengths and abilities of each child and harnessing these strengths in therapy, as well as providing support and guidance for parents around effective parenting.
+She takes an integrative, whole-family based approach in her work by identifying the unique strengths and abilities of each child and harnessing these strengths in therapy.
+Sandy works closely with parents to provide support and guidance around parenting, as well as liaising with the child’s team at school (if deemed appropriate) and other professionals supporting that child.
+She firmly believes that this broader support model is more effective in helping child thrive and reach their potential.

-Sandy has experience and skills in working with children and their families in the following areas:
+Sandy has experience and skills in working with children and their families and provides consultative support in the following areas:

 - childhood anxiety and depression